1seanob1337/DC-Metro-Crime-Data-2007---2017/README.md

 Link to presentation: https://docs.google.com/presentation/d/1yTNIoOccbnXvjyQK4LZHk1jPu5XbR-Ccz35EOF-j0ek/edit?usp=sharing

+## Intro
+Thanks for joining me!
+I am excited to present my project on DC Metro Crime Data from 2007 to 2017.\
+\
+This presentation will explore various aspects of the dc_metro_crime dataset and address several critical questions about homicides in the DC Metro area.

 # Project Goals
 - Is there any correlation between the time of the day and the occurrence of homicides?